ethereum/consensus-specs/specs/phase0/p2p-interface.md

 In cases where a slot is empty for a given slot number, no block is returned.
 For example, if slot 4 were empty in the previous example, the returned array would contain `[2, 3, 5]`.

 `step` is deprecated and must be set to 1.
-Clients may respond with a single block if a larger step is returned during the deprecation transition period.
+Clients MUST respond with a single block if a larger step is returned during the deprecation transition period.

 `/eth2/beacon_chain/req/beacon_blocks_by_range/1/` is deprecated.
 Clients MAY respond with an empty list during the deprecation transition period.